 Our collective launched in 2016 with a vision to diversify the German mediascape.
 We centre underrepresented communities by giving our contributors the freedom to tell their stories, their way.
 Our intersectional magazine is led by Kemi Fatoba.

-We organise panel talks, literary readings, exhibitions, and our annual birthday party.
-We also collaborate with like-minded organisations such as the Chicago-based OTV – We are OpenTV to pull off bigger projects like #BraveFutures, a 48-hour intersectional film festival.
+Besides our online and print magazine, we host panel talks, literary readings, exhibitions, and our annual birthday party.
+We had the plasure of hosting events with personalities like Munroe Bergdorf and Courtney Act, working with clients and partners like NIKE, Mykita, RECONEKT, Soho House, Studio Olafur Eliasson, D&AD, Fashion Council Germany and TikTok, and we've also collaborated with organisations such as Chicago-based OTV | Open Television to pull off bigger projects like #BraveFutures, a 48-hour intersectional film festival.

 In 2020, we expanded the DADDY-verse to include an annual print magazine – a major undertaking for us and one we’re currently self-funding – because if we don’t believe in our vision, then who will?
 We’re still the same collective of writers, designers, and artists and our online magazine will remain a platform for amplifying the voices of those who are underrepresented in traditional media – either by launching/elevating writing careers or by using our platform to highlight causes we care about.